memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 `/usr/include/memgraph`.
 For other installations, the header file can be found under the `include/memgraph` folder in the Memgraph installation directory.

-As we already discussed how transformations work in the Python example, we won't go over the transformation itself in detail.
+As we already discussed how transformations work in the Python example we won't go over the transformation itself in detail.
 Also, to keep the complexity of this example low, this transformation doesn't use the query parameters.
 Apart from that this transformation does the same as the Python